mmondics/aiops-z/README.md

     ![resource-limits-after](images/resource-limits-after.png)

     Although this type of manual action with human review and execution is extremely helpful for reducing the amount of time and thought put into container resizing, the goal of AIOps solutions is to *automate* as many of these processes as possible.
-Turbonomic supports automatic executiion of actions.
+Turbonomic supports automatic execution of actions.

     For example, the Robot Shop application containers are resized on a daily basis.
 The schedule for automated actions can be determined by operations teams.
 As Turbonomic learns more about the application, its performance, and the impact of the actions it executes, it will adjust accordingly to ensure that each pod has enough CPU and memory to perform well, but not so much that the resources are going to waste.